-Long-tailed Jaeger: Small jaeger with gray upperparts, white breast, gray belly.
+Long-tailed Jaeger: Smallest but most buoyant and graceful jaeger or skua, with gray upperparts, white breast and gray belly.
 Black cap covers eyes, crosses chin and ends at yellow nape.
-Upperwings are dark-edged.
-Tail is gray with black edges and long, black streamers.
+Upperwings are dark edged.
+Tail is gray with black edges and long black streamers.
 Legs are blue-gray and toes are webbed.
-Hovers before dipping for prey.
+Sexes are similar.
+Juvenile is heavily barred and spotted gray; has white patches on underwings, white throat, white belly and dark-tipped gray bill.
+Dark juvenile is darker overall; has gray throat and lacks white belly.

 Range and Habitat